-Drop the drive belt over the drive clutch and pull back the slack.
-The belt cord line should be flush with, or slightly above, the outer circumference of the driven clutch sheaves.
-The belt will seat itself in the driven clutch during the break-in period.
-Adjust the belt ride-out after the break-in period by readjusting belt deflection.

-- To ensure satisfactory belt life, install belts so they operate in the same direction of rotation by positioning the identification numbers so that you can read them.
-If required, separate the sheaves as outlined in the belt removal procedures. - Turn the driven clutch moveable sheave clockwise while pushing 3. inward and forcing the belt down between the sheaves. - Hold the belt down between the sheaves and roll the bottom portion 4. over the outer clutch sheave.
-Work the belt to the outer edge of the sheave. - Rotate the L-wrench to tighten the sheaves.
-Remove the wrench and 5. store in the tool kit. - 6.
-Reinstall the side panel. - Break in the new belt.
-See page 61.
-7.
+- 2. Drop the drive belt over the drive clutch and pull back the slack.
+The belt cord line should be flush with, or slightly above, the outer circumference of the driven clutch sheaves. - 3.
+Hold the belt down between the sheaves and roll the bottom portion over the outer clutch sheave.
+Work the belt to the outer edge of the sheave. - 4.
+Turn the L-wrench counterclockwise to tighten the sheaves.
+Work the belt around the clutches as you remove the L-wrench.
+Doing so will set the belt in "low gear". - 5.
+Reinstall the wrench to the wrench bracket to secure the fender to the console. - 6.
+Reinstall the side panel. - 7.
+Break in the new belt.
+See page 86.

-Track Maintenance Track Inspection
+MAINTENANCE Track Maintenance Track Inspection